zarusz/SlimMessageBus/README.md

   - No external dependencies.
   - The core interface can be used in the domain model (e.g. Domain Events)
 - Plugin architecture:
-  - Message serialization (JSON, XML)
+  - Message serialization (JSON, Avro, Protobuf)
   - Use your favorite messaging broker as a provider by simply pulling a NuGet package
   - Add transactional outbox pattern or message validation
 - No threads created (pure TPL)